Profile information Account settings

 • how a council decision has been made

-The Ombudsman generally only considers complaints that have already gone through the local council's internal complaints procedure.
+They generally only consider complaints that have already gone through the relevant local council's internal complaints procedure.

 What is the role of local mayors and MPs?

 Some cities and areas of the UK have directly elected mayors who have certain responsibilities for their local areas.
-It may sometimes be possible to raise an issue directly with a local mayor.
-They are often contactable via social media, email or other online methods.
+It may sometimes be possible to raise an issue directly with a local mayor or their office.
+They are often contactable via social media, email, or other online methods.

-The job of local MPs is to serve their constituents and to represent their interests and concerns at a national level.
-However, they will often be able to intervene on a wide variety of issues.
-To find out how to contact your local MP, go to the mySociety website.
+The job of local MPs (ie Members of Parliament) is to serve their constituents and to represent their constituents’ interests and concerns at a national level.
+However, MPS are often able to intervene on a wide variety of issues.
+You can use the government’s tool to find your local MP.

 Ask a lawyer